janson-git/release-example-for-deploy/README.md

 Used to demonstrate workflow of https://github.com/janson-git/deploy

-This is MAIN branch README.md file.
+This is README.md file of MAIN branch!

 It contains some example text that will change in other `feature-branches`